Open-Transport/synthese/robot/README.md

 ```
 * check results in ``log.html``, ``output.xml`` and  ``report.html``.
 * intermediate log and data files created for the purpose of each test case run will lie in the matching subfolder.
 Note that it is a good idea to clear completely this subfolder if you want to run the same test again !
+* note that some tests require s3-server to be generated with specific flags (e.g. Ineo-Terminus tests require -DWITH_INEO_TERMINUS=ON)